wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/2-flow-create-approval-request.md

 * A Microsoft Office 365 account with access to SharePoint.
 * A Twitter account.

-## Step one: Create a SharePoint list for tweets
+## Step 1: Create a SharePoint list for tweets

 You'll use a template that starts an approval process whenever a new item is created in a specific list.
 If the item is approved, a tweet is posted to Twitter.
 For this unit, you'll change the process by adding steps that update a SharePoint list with the approval response, indicate whether the item was approved, and add any comments that the approver added to the proposed tweet.